Light of a Clear Blue Morning: Covers and other appearances

 Glen Campbell covered the song on his 1991 album Unconditional Love.

 American professional choir, Conspirare, covered it in 2009 live and for their album "A Company of Voices: Conspirare in Concert."
-The group's director, Craig Hella Johnson, created the arrangement for a cappella choir with Tin whistle.
+The group's director, Craig Hella Johnson, created the arrangement for a cappella choir with recorder.
+Some choirs also perform it with flute, oboe or clarinet.
 The arrangement has been published and has since been performed by many choirs around the world.
 The arrangement omits verse 2.

 The Wailin' Jennys covered the song on their 2017 album Fifteen.

 Miley Cyrus covered the song on the May 8, 2021 episode of Saturday Night Live as a Mother's Day tribute.
 Cyrus honored her godmother, Parton, during the tribute along with her own and the cast member's mothers.

 Morgan James covered the song in the May 14, 2021 airing of a PBS Special called We Are Family: Songs of Hope and Unity.

 Waxahatchee included the song in an extended version of her 2020 album Saint Cloud, released to celebrate the album's one year anniversary with three cover songs added to the original tracklist.

+On January 16, 2026, Dolly Parton released a new version of the song featuring Lainey Wilson, Miley Cyrus, Queen Latifah, Reba McEntire, The Christ Church Choir and David Foster on piano.
+All net proceeds from this recording and music video will benefit Pediatric Cancer Research at the Monroe Carell Jr. Children’s Hospital at Vanderbilt in Nashville, TN.